 That continued until Avengers #186 when she had her first major costume change.

 John Byrne redesigned her costume for West Coast Avengers #55 in 1990.
-Byrne redesigned her costume to be more dramatic and reveal more decolletage.
-The top covered her melons but still highlighted them with a pronounced cleavage.
+Byrne makes her costume more dramatic and reveals more decolletage.
+The top covered her melons but still highlighted them with a sweet, pronounced cleavage.

-Her costume returned to her traditional non-cleavage costume until Marvel Comics Presents #143.
-In 1988 Reggie Jones gave her a new costume with a black swimsuit covered by a red outer top.
+Her costume returned to her traditional non-cleavage costume in Marvel Comics Presents #143.
+In 1988, Reggie Jones gave her a new costume with a black swimsuit covered by a red outer top.
 She asks Wasp if the costume is too revealing.
 Janet says it leaves little to the imagination.
-The cleavage is on full display for the first time.
+The Intermammary Cleft is on full display for the first time.

 Cleavage!
 You Know.
 For Kids!